Read in 4 minutes

 Find Large Files in Linux

-Over the period of time your disk drive may get cluttered with lot of unnecessary files taking up large amounts of disk space.
+Over the period of time, your disk drive may get cluttered with a lot of unnecessary files taking up large amounts of disk space.
 Usually, Linux boxes run out of disk space due to large log or backup files.

 This tutorial explains how to find the largest files and directories in Linux systems using the

 The find command is one of the most powerful tools in the Linux system administrators arsenal.
 It allows you to search for files and directories based on different criteria including the file size.